wor/wor.github.com/_posts/2013-8-5-embedded-excursions-part-1.markdown

     You can now run 'bitbake <target>'

-Before running bitmake one can edit "conf/local.conf" file to set target machine and other options.
+Before running bitmake, one can edit "conf/local.conf" file to set target machine and other options.
 For this test run the default machine "qemux86" will do.